July 2024 - Central London Market Review - Lettings

 Taking the temperature of the Prime London lettings market.

 With the general election now out of the way, our main hope and expectation is that, with the benefit of certainty over the political environment for the next 5 years, the lettings market can reap the advantages that come with stability.
-Much will depend on how the new government address the long-mooted renters reform legislation that was shelved by the previous incumbents and, until that happens, there is little point in speculation.
-Our hope is that, with the government’s stated aim of a focus on growth, they work to incentivize a return to responsible property investment for landlords, in order to inject much needed supply into the market.
+Much will depend on how the new government addresses the long-mooted renters reform legislation that was shelved by the previous incumbents, and until that happens, there is little point in speculation.
+As local estate agents, we hope that with the government’s stated focus on growth, they work to incentivize responsible property investment for landlords, injecting much-needed supply into the market.

 As previously reported, the lettings market in Prime Central London has returned to the more traditional seasonal fluctuations that characterised activity pre-covid.
 The effect of this has been to normalize the rate of rental value growth which – in 2024 YTD - has been growing at an average annual rate of around 2.5%.
 Whilst in general terms this is positive news, and the outlook is for continued average rental value growth, activity “on the coal face” shows significantly shifting trends across the property value spectrum.